Spring 2021 Housing Frequently Asked Questions

-Please review the following frequently asked questions and responses list to further assist you with your next steps in searching for off-campus housing and associated needs and logistics for the Fall 2020 semester.
+Please review the following frequently asked questions and responses list to further assist you with your next steps in searching for off-campus housing and associated needs and logistics for the Spring 2021 semester.

 - Visit NEC’s Off-Campus Housing Webpage.

 - Looking for an NEC student with an open room/apartment and in need of a roommate?
 Join NEC's Community Facebook group, introduce yourself, and chat with some of your peers to find the right fit.